Colonization & Colony Management¶

 midpoint = base_price × (1.5 - supply_ratio)

-sell_price = midpoint × 1.15 (SELL_SPREAD)
+fee = midpoint × 1.15 (SELL_SPREAD)

-final = clamp(sell_price, 30, 80)
+final = clamp(fee, 30, 80)

 Drivers:

-- The 15% sell spread is the same one used for every commodity (SELL_SPREAD = 1.15).
+- The 15% spread is the same one used for every commodity (SELL_SPREAD = 1.15).

 - Federation tax / region control do not currently feed into the formula.

-- 1 cargo space per unit.
+- 1 cargo space per pioneer (cryosleep transit pod).

-- For 10,000 colonists you need 10,000 cargo space — multiple trips for any non-Cargo Hauler ship.
+- For 10,000 pioneers you need 10,000 cargo space — multiple trips for any non-Cargo Hauler ship.

 When you colonize:

-- Cargo colonists decremented by 10,000.
+- Cargo colonists decremented by 1,000 (pioneers disembark on the destination world).

-- Player added to player_planets association table.
+- Player added to player_planets association table — recognized as the founder of record.

 Planet types¶